hsnlab/escape/pox/ext/doc/source/index.rst

 Service API specific function:
 ++++++++++++++++++++++++++++++

 The SAS API is automatically initiated by the Service layer.
-If the ``-s`` flag is used the service request is loaded from the given file and the REST-API initiation is skipped.
+If the ``--service`` flag is used the service request is loaded from the given file and the REST-API initiation is skipped.